 If your project is structural, or if it will experience pressure you should always use mechanical fastenings.

-It’s true that Acrylic is tough to bond, but it’s not impossible.
+It’s true that Acrylic is tough to bond to, but it’s not impossible.

 For the most part, unless you’re bonding acrylic to acrylic, you will be better off using some kind of mechanical fastening.
 (Screws or hinges etc)